poac-dev/poac/README.md

 * Clang: `15` or later
 * Apple Clang: provided by `macOS Ventura (13)` or later

+(generally, the latest 3 versions are supported to build Poac.)

 #### Commands

 * GNU Make